WVS Financial (NASDAQ:WVFC) Share Price Crosses Below 50-Day Moving Average of $14.76

-Shares of WVS Financial Corp.
-(NASDAQ:WVFC – Get Rating) passed below its 50-day moving average during trading on Monday .
+WVS Financial Corp.
+(NASDAQ:WVFC – Get Rating)’s stock price passed below its 50-day moving average during trading on Monday .
 The stock has a 50-day moving average of $14.76 and traded as low as $14.50.
-WVS Financial shares last traded at $14.95, with a volume of 4,903 shares.
+WVS Financial shares last traded at $14.95, with a volume of 4,903 shares trading hands.

 The firm has a fifty day moving average price of $14.76 and a 200 day moving average price of $15.10.
 The company has a debt-to-equity ratio of 4.43, a quick ratio of 0.50 and a current ratio of 0.50.